nasarcacd/my-asset-management/readme.md

 # Asset Management React WebApp

-Display custom datagrid with Assets Services  with options to filter, sorting and export info to CSV.
-Project built with React 16.13, [Material UI](https://material-ui.com/), [tubular-react datagrid](https://github.com/unosquare/tubular-react)  and Node JS Express Server with [tubular-nodejs](https://github.com/unosquare/tubular-nodejs) library to handle Tubular Grid request/response with a JSON data connector.
+Display datagrid with Assets Services with options to filter, sorting and export info to CSV.
+Project built with React 16.13 and [Material UI](https://material-ui.com/), [Material Table](https://material-table.com/) using Node JS Express Server with [typicode-json-server](https://github.com/typicode/json-server) that provide a fake API based of JSON file.

 ## Getting Started